stovepipe/World_Weather_Analysis/README.md

 ## WeatherPy Project

   This project consisted of generating random latitudes and longitudes, gathering weather data from an api for each coordinate, and associating them with the nearest cities using citipy.
-From there, using the Google Places and Google Directions API, gmaps were created to show the cities on the map, along. with the associated weather data and hotel data.
+From there, using the Google Places and Google Directions API's, gmaps were created to show the cities on the map, along with the associated weather and hotel data.
 A brief explanation of the files can be found below:

 ### Weather_Database.ipynb